mcwachira/world-wise/README.md

 # World Wise

-This is a simple react journal application that logs cities you have visited all ove the World
+This is a simple react journal application that logs cities you have visited all over the World